hpatel0392/FAT12-Parser/README.md

 # FAT12 Parser and file recovery tool

-This is a FAT12 parser.
-It takes in 2 arguments which are the disc image and the output directory
+This is a FAT12 parser that looks for fies/directories marked as deleted and outputs them to the specified directory.

 DESIGN:
 --------